 Memory tools

 The agent's private notebook, scoped to /memories/.
-Available when the Content permission is on.
+Available when the Memory permission is on.

 | Tool | What it does |